GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/alloydb.md

     cp example-config.yml config.yml
     ```

 1. Update `config.yml` with your database information.
-Be sure to update the host with the IP address of the AlloyDB cluster.
-And update the password.
+Be sure to update the host, with the IP address of the AlloyDB cluster, and the password.

     ```bash
     host: 0.0.0.0